- About Us

-The second generation of Holcombe’s joined the business in 1935 when Harlon Holcombe completed his studies at Gupton Jones School of Embalming in Nashville, TN , and came to Burnsville as the embalmer and funeral director.
+The second generation of Holcombe’s joined the business in 1935 when Harlon Holcombe completed his studies at Gupton Jones School of Embalming in Nashville, TN and came to Burnsville, serving as the embalmer and funeral director.
 With the onset of WWII, Harlon, like many other young men of that era, was called into military service.
 His brother Herschel came to assist while he was gone.
 It was Herschel’s intention to return to his job as a wholesale grocery salesman in Mars Hill upon Harlon’s return.
-Instead, after Harlon’s return from the army, they obtained their father’s interest in the funeral home.
-In 1946, they bought Mr. Edwards’ interest and changed the name to Holcombe Brothers Funeral Home.
+Instead, after Harlon’s return from the army, they obtained their father’s interest in the funeral home and in 1946, they bought Mr. Edwards’ interest and changed the name to Holcombe Brothers Funeral Home.
 Not only were they the funeral directors, but they also provided the only ambulance service in the county until 1967, when the county began to manage and run the ambulance services.

 In 1960, the brothers fulfilled the need for a more modern facility to better serve the families of our area.
-A new facility, complete with chapel and additional parking spaces, was built on the same location as the original building.
-For many years this facility met the needs of the families.
+A new facility, complete with chapel and additional parking spaces, were built on the same location as the original building.
+For many years, this facility met the needs of the families.

 The mid 70’s brought the fourth generation of the family to the business.
 Bobby, Jerry’s son, began the same way as his dad before him.
 After completing his studies at Gupton Jones College of Mortuary Science in Atlanta, he joined the firm in 1979 as a Funeral Service Licensee.
-Today, both Jerry and Bobby continue the family tradition of service to their community.
+He retired in May of 2021.

-Another family member to be a part of Holcombe Brothers’ long history in Yancey County is Herschel’s son-in-law, Charlie Hensley.
+Another family member came to be a part of Holcombe Brothers’ long history in Yancey County is Herschel’s son-in-law, Charlie Hensley.
 Charlie joined the staff after the death of Harlon in 1980 and continued his association until his retirement in 2002.
-Charlie still remains active in a part-time capacity when needed.